IzumiSatoshi/Few-Shot-Patch-Based-Training/README.md

 	--framegap 5
 	--precision detailed
 ```
+## if you want to process a video but it has scene changes I recommend this tool http://scenedetect.com/en/latest/

 ## install guide

 ### make sure there's no spaces in the directories that lead to the Few-Shot-Patch-Based-Training-master folder